rising-flare/.github/README.md

-# .github
+# Welcome!

 Everything is open and unlocked with bleeding edge technology.
 Have fun!
+It's Rising Flare, time to rise.